About Us

 Grow STRONG & STABLE with Support from the Ohana Moon Yoga Team!

-Check out some of our wide variety of offerings.
-Your first class is on us!
+Check out some of our wide variety of offerings, and enjoy your first week free!

-Beginner Classes: Chair Yoga, Yin, Gentle Flow & Kaiut Yoga
+Beginner Classes: Chair Yoga, Yin, Gentle & Kaiut Yoga

-Intermediate Classes: Slow Flow, Warm Flow & Power Flow
+Intermediate Classes: Slow Flow, Stretch + Sculpt & Warm Power Flow (heated to 80 degrees)

 Our Teachers